I am grateful for all of the wonderful collaborations that have led to the publications listed here.

 - Ashwin Pananjady, Cheng Mao, Vidya Muthukumar, Martin Wainwright and Thomas Courtade: “Worst-case v.s.
 Average-case Design for Estimation from Fixed Pairwise Comparisons”, Annals of Statistics.

 - Vidya Muhukumar and Anant Sahai: “Fundamental limits on ex-post enforcement and implications for spectrum rights”, IEEE Transactions on Cognitive Communications and Networking, 2017 issue.

-- Vidya Muthukumar and Akshay Krishnamurthy: “Universal and data-adaptive algorithms for model selection in linear contextual bandits”, to appear in ICML 2022.
+- Vidya Muthukumar and Akshay Krishnamurthy: “Universal and data-adaptive algorithms for model selection in linear contextual bandits”, ICML 2022.

 - Andrew D. McRae, Santhosh Karnik, Mark A. Davenport and Vidya Muthukumar: “Harmless interpolation in regression and classification with structured features”.
 AISTATS 2022 (virtual).

 - Wenshuo Guo, Kumar Krishna Agarwal, Aditya Grover, Vidya Muthukumar and Ashwin Pananjady: “Learning from an exploring demonstrator: Optimal reward estimation for bandits”., AISTATS 2022 (virtual), short versions at ICML’21 Workshop on Human-AI Collaboration in Sequential Decision-Making (spotlight talk) and ICML’21 Workshop on Reinforcement Learning Theory.

 - Ke Wang, Vidya Muthukumar and Christos Thrampoulidis: “Benign overfitting in multiclass classification: All roads lead to interpolation”, NeurIPS 2021 (virtual), short version at ICML’21 Workshop on Overparameterization: Pitfalls and Opportunities.